Man dies in accident at manufacturing facility in Clearfield

 They say their initial investigation found no evidence to suggest suspicious circumstances and the incident appears to be accidental.

-Police say they ask for help in the investigation from the U.S. Department of Labor Occupational Safety and Health Administration.
+Police say they are asking for help in the investigation from the U.S. Department of Labor Occupational Safety and Health Administration.

 Information from: Deseret News, http://www.deseretnews.com